Joseph M. Burns

-Joe proudly represents a variety of labor organizations, including unions in the transit industry, construction and mechanical unions and unions in the entertainment industry.
-Joe enjoys the role of counselor as much as he loves handling IRS and DOL matters, arbitrations, and litigating.
-We think of these wonderful clients as being part of our JBOH Family, some of them going back as far as 1958.
+Joe proudly represents a variety of labor organizations, including unions in the transit industry, construction industry, automobile mechanics, and unions in the entertainment industry.
+Joe enjoys the role of counselor as much as he loves IRS and DOL matters, arbitrations, and litigating.
+We think of these wonderful clients, some of them going back as far as 1958, as being part of our JBOH Family.

-Joe has a Martindale Hubbell peer rating of AV and was the first member of the firm elected a Fellow of the College of Labor and Employment Lawyers.
-In 2009, he was designated by Illinois Super Lawyers as one of the top attorneys in labor and employment law, and he was recently named the 2019 Lawyer of the Year in Chicago, in the area of Labor Law – Union.
-In 2010, Stagehands Local 2 awarded Joe an honorary “Gold Card” membership.
-He is waiting for the “call” to work U-2 or the Rolling Stones.
+Joe has a Martindale Hubbell peer rating of AV and in 2009 was the first member of the firm elected a Fellow of the College of Labor and Employment Lawyers.
+In 2009, he was for the first time designated by Illinois Super Lawyers as one of the top attorneys in labor and employment law.

 Joe is a member of the International Foundation of Employee Benefit Funds and the National Association of Public Pension Attorneys.

-Joe has traveled frequently to East Africa to assist with Global Alliance for Africa projects dealing with micro-enterprise programs and to support families affected by HIV/AIDS.
-Joe organized and led two groups of judges, lawyers, and medical professionals on trips to East Africa, including with an Illinois Supreme Court Justice, to explore micro-finance, legal rights, and therapeutic arts programs.
-Joe is also a Board Member of the Spectrios Institute for Low Vision.
+Joe has traveled frequently to East Africa to assist with Global Alliance for Africa’s projects dealing with micro-enterprise programs and to support families affected by HIV/AIDS.
+Joe organized and led two groups of judges, lawyers, and medical professionals on trips to East Africa, to explore micro-finance, legal rights, and therapeutic arts programs.
+Joe is also a past Board Member of the Spectrios Institute for Low Vision in Wheaton.

 Joe has been married to Penny, his best friend and high school sweetheart, since 1976 and has three exceptional children and four awesome grandchildren.
-He absolutely loves and enjoys being a father and grandfather.
-Like the entire Burns family wherever they live in the U.S., Joe loves the White Sox and the Blackhawks.
+He absolutely loves being a father and grandfather.
+Like the entire Burns family, wherever they live in the U.S., Joe loves the White Sox and the Blackhawks.